 The Foothills Boulevard Regional Landfill located in the northwest sector of the city on an 87-hectare parcel of land is operated by the Regional District of Fraser-Fort George and serves as a municipal solid waste landfill.
 The site is large enough to accommodate future expansion and should accommodate projected future population growth based on current solid waste projection trends.
 When the current landfill footprint at the Foothills Landfill site is filled to design capacity there will be a need to prepare a new footprint area for landfill operations.
+Current estimates forecast that this work will have to completed between the year 2032 and 2034, depending on the volume of waste received at the Foothills Boulevard Regional Landfill over approximately the next 10 years.
 Current estimates forecast that this work will have to be completed by the year 2028.
 The Regional District of Fraser-Fort George is actively working on a lateral expansion (Cell 2) of the landfill.
 It is estimated that Cell 2 will be ready to receive municipal solid waste by Fall 2027.